When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Don’t break the bank with these clever and cheap garage floor coverings.

-If you are on a budget, we want to show you some cool and cheap garage floor covering ideas (with photos!).
+If you are on a budget, we want to show you some cool, durable, and cheap garage floor covering ideas that actually look good.

 Key Takeaways

-Both can be “floated” over concrete, which means they don’t adhere to the substrate.
-Instead, they are laid over a thin underlayment sheet with interlocking seams (in case you opt for planks) or bonded seams (if you choose sheet vinyl).
+Both can be “floated” over concrete, which means they do not adhere to the substrate.
+Instead, they are laid over the floor with interlocking seams (if you opt for planks) or bonded seams (if you choose sheet vinyl).

-Another cheap garage floor covering idea would be interlocking foam tiles.
-These are often seen in kids’ playrooms, but a heavy-duty version is made for exterior use (like under a carport) and concrete floors.
+Another cheap garage floor covering idea is interlocking foam tiles.
+These are often seen in playrooms, but heavy-duty versions exist for exterior use (like under a carport) and concrete floors.

 Can You Leave Concrete Floors Bare?

-Yes, you can, but why would you?
-People who are looking for affordable garage flooring often choose no flooring at all.
+Yes, you can, but you really shouldn’t.
+People looking for affordable garage flooring often choose no flooring at all to save money.
 This is a bad idea for several reasons.
-Allow us to explain further.

-Uncoated concrete is porous and susceptible to moisture deterioration, including rebar corrosion and freeze-thaw damage.
+Uncoated concrete is porous.
+It acts like a hard sponge.
+It is susceptible to moisture deterioration, rebar corrosion, and freeze-thaw damage.

 12 Ideas for Covering Garage Floors Cheaply

-Some say anything other than concrete.
-But that’s not true!
-We’ll give you the best choices for coverings, plus ideas for finishing your concrete surface.
+Some say anything other than concrete is too expensive.
+That’s not true.
+Here are the best choices for coverings, plus ideas for finishing your concrete surface on a budget.

 1. Paint

-Most garage flooring ideas involve specialized installation (and not everyone has that kind of equipment lying around the house).
-But this task can be accomplished using items you likely already have at your disposal.
+Most garage flooring ideas involve specialized installation.
+However, painting is a task you can accomplish using items you likely already have at your disposal.

-Although the task is labor-consuming, painting a garage floor is an exceptionally inexpensive approach to improve its appearance.
-Making it one of the most affordable garage flooring options out there.
+Although the task is labor-intensive, painting a garage floor is an exceptionally inexpensive approach to improve its appearance.
+It is arguably the most affordable garage flooring option out there.

-Depending on the manufacturer, 1-part epoxy paint costs little more than $35 per gallon and covers between 300 and 400 square feet.
+Depending on the manufacturer, latex acrylic paint specifically for floors costs little more than $35 to $45 per gallon and covers between 300 and 400 square feet.

 Pros